 Best of all, you can pull reports at any moment and get a clear, real-time picture of your active costs versus sales, so you can make decisions when they can still impact your bottom line.
 For example, if your sales are lower than expected for a day, you can send a sales push on your social media, text, or email marketing platforms.
 If it’s a busy day and you’re close to selling out of your most popular jeans, you can place a rush order in time for your supplier to restock.

 To learn more about retail and restaurant KPIs and how to use them, check out our guide How to Use Retail Data Analytics to Drive Sales.

 Automation is a great way to run your business more efficiently and accurately.
 If you choose the right POS, you can automate tasks like employee scheduling and inventory management.
-You can customize your system to alert you to low-stock or employees that are about to hit overtime.
-This takes some of the busy work out of monitoring stock levels and mitigates costly issues like stockouts or excessive dead stock.
+You can customize your system to alert you to low stock or employees that are about to hit overtime.
+This takes some of the busy work out of monitoring stock levels and mitigates costly issues like stockouts or excessive dead stock or unnecessary overtime.